Analysis | Manchin delivered for Democrats. Can they return the favor?

 Manchin is hoping to attach the permitting package to a stopgap funding bill that must pass by Sept.
 30 to prevent a government shutdown.

-- “It either keeps the country open, or we shut down the government.
+“It either keeps the country open, or we shut down the government.
 That’ll happen Sept.
-30, so let’s see how that politics plays out,” Manchin told West Virginia MetroNews this week.
+30, so let’s see how that politics plays out,” he told West Virginia MetroNews this week.

 But it's unclear whether the gambit will work.

-For one thing, liberal House Democrats have said they have serious concerns about potentially undermining the National Environmental Policy Act (NEPA), which requires federal agencies to assess the environmental effects of their proposed actions.
+For one thing, liberal House Democrats have said they have serious concerns about potentially undermining the National Environmental Policy Act, which requires federal agencies to assess the environmental effects of their proposed actions.

 “Destroying NEPA has long been on Republicans' wish list,” Rep. Raúl Grijalva (D-Ariz.), the House Natural Resources Committee’s chairman, said in a recent interview.
 “But now, in a bizarre twist of history, Democrats are in a position to deliver on that agenda.”

-And GOP lawmakers might be loath to help Democrats pass the legislation weeks after Manchin angered Republicans by announcing that he’d negotiated a secret deal with Senate Majority Leader Charles E. Schumer (D-N.Y.) to pass a climate bill they thought was dead.
+And GOP lawmakers might be loath to help Democrats pass the legislation weeks after Manchin angered Republicans by announcing that he’d negotiated a secret deal with Senate Majority Leader Chuck Schumer (D-N.Y.) to pass a climate package that GOP leaders thought was dead.

 Chris Treanor, a Democratic lobbyist at Akin Gump Strauss Hauer & Feld, said it might take some time for Republicans “to meaningfully engage in negotiations over policies that have been a priority of theirs for a decade or more, just given the bad blood.”

-The bill would need the votes of at least 10 Republican senators — or more if any Democrats or independents refuse to support it — to overcome a filibuster.
-Whether Republicans ultimately agree to back it could depend on whether the bill is as aggressive as they want.
+The bill would need the votes of at least 10 Republican senators — or more if any Democrats refuse to support it — to overcome a filibuster.
+Whether Republicans ultimately agree to support it could depend on whether the bill is as aggressive as they want.

-If the final bill is similar to a recently leaked draft, “it’ll be hard to get Republican votes to support it,” said one GOP lobbyist, who, like others, spoke on the condition of anonymity to be candid.
+If the final bill is similar to a recently leaked draft, “it’ll be hard to get Republican votes,” said one GOP lobbyist, who, like others, spoke on the condition of anonymity to be candid.
 “It doesn’t really have any teeth.”

 Policy details

-The leaked draft of the bill, which bears the watermark of the American Petroleum Institute, would shorten environmental reviews under NEPA and require President Biden to designate 25 energy projects of “strategic national importance,” among other provisions.
+The leaked draft of the bill, which bears the watermark of the American Petroleum Institute, would shorten environmental reviews under the National Environmental Policy Act and require President Biden to designate 25 energy projects of “strategic national importance,” among other provisions.
 (API didn't draft the bill, according to a person familiar with the matter; the draft was shared with API and other trade groups for comment.)

-A closely held new draft has been circulating in recent days, according to three people familiar with the matter.
+A new draft has been circulating in recent days among Manchin, Schumer and a small number of others, according to three people familiar with the matter.
 A two-page summary of the legislation obtained by The Washington Post has also made the rounds among Senate Democrats.

 The bill would expedite not only fossil fuel projects such as natural gas pipelines but also the transmission lines needed to carry clean electricity, according to the summary.